cktan/tomlcpp/README.md

 These methods return a C++ `pair`, in which `pair.first` is a success indicator, and `pair.second` is the result value.

-To access table or array by keys, use these methods which return a `unique_ptr` to an Array or Table:
+To access table or array in a Table, use these methods which return a `unique_ptr` to an Array or Table:

 ```
 Table::getTable(key)